 SIMILARITIES AND DIFFERENCES WITHIN THE GROUP

-Identify key similarities and differences between the poems in this group, focusing on language, form & structure, and context.
+■ Identify key similarities and differences between the poems in this thematic group, focusing on language, voice & tone and structure.
 For each of these aspects you should think about at least two of the poems.